 Pregnancy and the Flu

-Is the Flu Shot Dangerous During Pregnancy?
+Is the Flu Shot Safe?

-How Do You Find a Place to Get a Flu Shot?
+Where Do You Get a Flu Shot?

 The American Lung Association offers an online flu vaccine clinic locator.
-Visit www.flucliniclocator.org, enter a zip code and a date (or dates), and receive information about clinics scheduled in your area.
+Visit the site, enter a zip code and a date (or dates), and you’ll get information about clinics in your area.

-There is also a nasal flu vaccine called FluMist that contains live but weakened viruses.
-The nasal flu vaccine is not recommended during pregnancy because it has not been tested in pregnant women.
-The FluMist nasal vaccine can be used in healthy people aged 2 to 49 years old.
+There’s also a nasal flu vaccine called FluMist that contains live but weakened viruses.
+The nasal flu vaccine is not recommended during pregnancy because it hasn’t been tested in pregnant women.
+The FluMist nasal vaccine can be used in other healthy people between 2 and 49 years old.